Anže Kopitar: European career (2002–2006)

 In 2002, Kopitar began playing for the youth team of his hometown, HK Acroni Jesenice.
 He split the year between the team's under-18 and junior clubs, and also appeared in 11 games for the senior team HK Kranjska Gora of the Slovenian Ice Hockey League.
 Kopitar had four goals and four assists in the senior league, and recorded 76 points in 14 games for the Jesenice under-18 team and 27 points in 20 games for the junior club.
 He led the Slovenian Ice Hockey League in scoring at the age of 16, and Swedish scout Lars Söder recruited Kopitar for the Elitserien in 2004 (Söder had originally discovered Kopitar when he was 13 at the 2001 European Youth Olympic Winter Festival in Vuokatti, Finland).

 The Slovenian Ice Hockey League did not have a high enough skill level, so Kopitar decided that if he wanted to improve his career prospects, he would have to leave the country.
 He was offered a chance to play in Sweden for Södertälje SK, eventually joining their junior team where he led the League in scoring, with 49 points (28 goals, 21 assists) in 30 games.
-At 17, prior to the 2005 NHL Entry Draft, Kopitar was ranked the top European skater by the NHL Central Scouting Bureau.
+At 17, prior to the 2005 NHL entry draft, Kopitar was ranked the top European skater by the NHL Central Scouting Bureau.
 After his first season in Sweden, he was chosen 11th overall by the Los Angeles Kings in the 2005 Draft.
 Unlike most top-ranked prospects, Kopitar was not at the draft, but in Sweden playing in preseason games.
 Some members of the team had a party for the draft, including Niclas Bergfors, who was selected 23rd overall by the New Jersey Devils.
 Prior to the NHL Draft, Kopitar was also selected in the CHL Import Draft by the Regina Pats of the Western Hockey League (WHL).
 At 18 years of age, he declined to move to North America, however, hoping to further his development by continuing to play against professionals in the Elitserien, rather than against major junior players in the WHL.

 Los Angeles Kings (2006–present)

+Kopitar signed an entry-level contract with the Kings on 7 September 2005, but returned to play in Sweden for another season.
+The next year, 2006, he accepted an invitation to Los Angeles' rookie camp.